ClinVar Miner

 Genome-Nilou Lab RCV002271055 SCV002553883 likely benign Aortic valve disease 1 2022-03-15 criteria provided, single submitter clinical testing

-Ambry Genetics RCV002363182 SCV002658186 uncertain significance Familial thoracic aortic aneurysm and aortic dissection 2023-04-17 criteria provided, single submitter clinical testing The p.E2075K variant (also known as c.6223G>A), located in coding exon 34 of the NOTCH1 gene, results from a G to A substitution at nucleotide position 6223.
-The glutamic acid at codon 2075 is replaced by lysine, an amino acid with similar properties.
-This amino acid position is highly conserved in available vertebrate species.
-In addition, the in silico prediction for this alteration is inconclusive.
-Since supporting evidence is limited at this time, the clinical significance of this alteration remains unclear.
+Ambry Genetics RCV002363182 SCV002658186 uncertain significance Familial thoracic aortic aneurysm and aortic dissection 2024-06-18 criteria provided, single submitter clinical testing The c.6223G>A (p.E2075K) alteration is located in exon 34 (coding exon 34) of the NOTCH1 gene.
+This alteration results from a G to A substitution at nucleotide position 6223, causing the glutamic acid (E) at amino acid position 2075 to be replaced by a lysine (K).
+Based on insufficient or conflicting evidence, the clinical significance of this alteration remains unclear.

 The information on this website is not intended for direct diagnostic use or medical decision-making without review by a genetics professional.
 Individuals should not change their health behavior solely on the basis of information contained on this website.
 Neither the University of Utah nor the National Institutes of Health independently verfies the submitted information.
 If you have questions about the information contained on this website, please see a health care professional.